fmxsh/tot-ontology/README.md

 ## Properties

 (These are the properties of any thing, and thus also of the _thing of things_, as seen in that the _thing of things_ itself describes itself using these properties, thus is self-referential, self-organizing)

+### Organizing principle

+A _thing of things_ must have an internalized purpose (it must have its purpose defined within itself).

+All things in _thing of things_ must be consistent with an organizing principle (the purpose).

+The organizing principle (the purpose) defines the boundaries, in such a way that whatever is not consistent with the purpose, is outside the boundary of the thing, and thus is not part of the thing.

+Internal coherence/consistency is established by how each part enacts and supports the purpose.

 ### Structural properties